metasabeya/Note-Taker/README.md

  ## Description of the application

- This application is called Note-Taker , it is used

-  to write, save and delate notes.
-It use an express

-   backend and save and retrive note data from JSON
+ This application is called Note-Taker , it is used to write, save and delate notes.
+It use an express backend and save and retrive note data from JSON   file.

-   file.

-This application have a 'db.json' file on the backend that used to store and retrive notes using the 'fs'
+.This application have a 'db.json' file on the backend that used to store and retrive notes using the 'fs'  module.

- module.

 It include different HTML routes like